Virginia Tech® home

 Extension

-Our Virginia Cooperative Extension program plays a critical role in the department's translational mission.
+Our Virginia Cooperative Extension programs play a critical role in the department's translational mission.

 Extension specialists put “knowledge to work” by reaching out to communities and extending resources through educational programming that solves public needs.
 In addtion, students have excellent opportunities to get real world experience through: